-By way of this report the Town of East Gwillimbury continues to fulfill its obligations under the Building Code Act in providing this summary on Building Code enforcement and administration, direct and indirect costs, along with revenues derived from permit activities, and by making the report available to the members of the public for review upon request.
+By way of this report the Town of East Gwillimbury continues to fulfil its obligations under the Building Code Act in providing this summary on Building Code enforcement and administration, direct and indirect costs, along with revenues derived from permit activities, and by making the report available to the members of the public for review upon request.

+ATTACHMENTS

+Appendix 1 - Building Code Enforcement Reserve Continuity

 Prepared & Recommended by: Reviewed & Approved by:

 Original signed by Original signed by

-Leo Grellette, CBCO Nick Pileggi, MCIP, RPP, Interim Interim Chief Building Official General Manager, Development
+Leo Grellette, CBCO Interim Chief Building Official Marco Ramunno, MCIP, RPP General Manager, Development Services

-Services

-Approved for Submission by:
+Approved for Submission:

 Original signed by

-Thomas R. Webster Chief Administrative Officer
+Thomas R. Webster

-Appendix A

-Town of East Gwillimbury Building Code Enforcement Reserve Continuity Unaudited for the year end December 31, 2016
+Town of East Gwillimbury Building Code Enforcement Reserve Continuity Unadited for the year end December 31, 2018

 Revenue

-Total fees collected (8,915,097)
+Total fees collected (3,299,500)

-Expenditures

-Direct 1,772,617

-Indirect 530,602
+Expenditures Direct Indirect 1,544,605

-2,303,219
+mairect 663,775 2,208,380

-Contribution to / (from) reserves 6,611,878
+Contribution to / (from) reserves 1,091,120

-Net Balance 0
+Net Balance = 0